Zaghareet!

 An American Belly Dance Magazine

 What is Zaghareet?
 A Zaghareet is the joyous sound heard at happy events such as homecomings, weddings, and parties.
 Zaghareet is also the name of this publication, which began as a belly dance trade publication but has evolved into a Middle Eastern arts and culture magazine.
 In addition to great feature articles on dancers, troupes, music, musicians and personal experiences of professional development, it includes travel articles, reviews on books, music, videos, and events that relate to Middle Eastern culture.
 The magazine isn't just about the famous dancers; it's also about ...
 YOU!
-Click here to read sample articles.
-Do you have a great photo or an interesting article related to Middle Eastern dance or culture?
-Please submit it to be considered for publication.

 E-mail for advertising or subscription information.